djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 Similarly, disease cases may be concentrated where more people live simply because more people are at risk.

-Potential exposure and observation effort should therefore be considered when interpreting intensity.
+Exposure and observation effort should therefore be considered when interpreting intensity.

----

-## 35. A complete point-process workflow
+## A complete point-process workflow

-A defensible analysis can follow these steps.
+A practical analysis can follow these steps.

-### Step 1: define the event
+### define the event

 Decide exactly what counts as one event.